HVAC Trade Schools in Billings, Montana (MT)

 Occupational Demand for HVAC and HVAC/R Technicians in Billings, MT

-The demand for trained HVAC and HVAC/R technicians is expected to increase by 4 percent nationwide between 2019 and 2029 according to the BLS (2019).
-Montana technicians can expect significantly more opportunities, as Projections Central (2020) anticipates an increase of 18.5 percent in new positions between 2018 and 2028.
+The demand for trained HVAC and HVAC/R technicians is expected to increase by 8 percent nationwide between 2024 and 2034, according to the BLS (2025).
+Montana technicians can expect significantly more opportunities, as Projections Central (2026) projects a 23.2 percent increase in new positions statewide between 2022 and 2032.

 The construction of new commercial structures and residences drives the growth of the HVAC industry.
 Updating existing structures to meet changing needs also drives growth.
-Aging equipment and systems are typically repaired or replaced as part of the remodeling and renovation process.
+Aging equipment and systems are typically repaired or replaced during remodeling and renovation.
 Climate control systems in newer structures are sometimes replaced or upgraded due to changing regulations, technological advances, and new industries.
-Reducing pollution and increasing energy efficiency is another factor in the growth of the HVAC industry.
+Reducing pollution and increasing energy efficiency are other factors in the growth of the HVAC industry.

 Businesses and homeowners often want “smart” buildings that incorporate sophisticated climate-control systems.
-Trained technicians are needed to install, maintain, and service those systems as well as a variety of other systems and equipment.
-They must be skilled troubleshooters, understand electronics and high-tech, and proficient in the use of computers.
+Trained technicians are needed to install, maintain, and service those systems, as well as a variety of other systems and equipment.
+They must be skilled troubleshooters, understand electronics and high-tech systems, and be proficient with computers.
 Those who specialize in new construction may occasionally experience unemployment if construction declines.

 A decline in construction is not anticipated in the foreseeable future.
 Technicians who maintain, service, and repair equipment and systems can expect continuous employment regardless of the economy, as businesses and homeowners depend on climate control year-round.